 6-Slide the Pizza on Pizza Stone

 Once the stone is hot enough, it is time to move your pizza on it.
-Of course, at this stage, your pizza must be ready to get into the oven.
+Of course, your pizza must be ready to get into the oven at this stage.
 To start with, take your pizza peel.

-You have to be quick to avoid the dough getting stuck on the material when transferring the dough.
+You must quickly avoid getting stuck on the material when transferring the dough.

-Indeed, it is usually best to assemble your pizza on your working surface and move it on the pizza peel once you’re done just before sliding it on the pizza stone.
+Indeed, it is usually best to assemble your pizza on your working surface and move it on the pizza peel once you’re done just before sliding it onto the pizza stone.

-Before you do so, don’t forget to dust the pizza peel with some flour or cornmeal to allow the pizza to slide off with no impediment.
+Before doing so, don’t forget to dust the pizza peel with some flour or cornmeal to allow the pizza to slide off without impediment.

 7-Bake the Pizza

-At the highest temperature setting, your pizza will be ready in less than 6 minutes.
+Your pizza will be ready in less than 6 minutes at the highest temperature setting.

 8-Remove Pizza from Pizza Stone